bottleofench/FruitfulAPI/README.md

 # FruitfulAPI

-An additional API that simplifies and extends the Spigot / Paper API.
+An additional API that simplifies and extends the Paper API.

 **Warning!
 The API works on Paper, but it isn't work on Spigot!**